-The Facility is a photovoltaic solar energy generating project, with a total nameplate capacity of 100 megawatts (MWs), located in the Towns of Lyme and Brownville, Jefferson County, New York, consisting of the following major components: photovoltaic (PV) solar panels supported by single axis tracker racking system; direct current (DC) and communications cables connecting the panels to multiple decentralized inverters; power inverters, inclusive of support platforms, control electronics and step-up transformers; 34.5 kV buried alternating current (AC) mediumvoltage collector circuits; fencing and gates surrounding each array of panels; permanent access roads; laydown/construction support areas; a collection substation including a 34.5 kV to 115 kV step-up transformer, system protection equipment, control house, security fencing and lighting, and associated infrastructure.
-The Facility will interconnect to the existing National Grid Lyme Tap Line off the Thousand Islands - Coffeen St. 115 kV transmission line #4 via a new 115 kV overhead transmission line from the collection substation.
+The Facility is a solar photovoltaic (PV) energy generating project, with a nameplate capacity of 100 megawatts (MW), located in the Towns of Lyme and Brownville, Jefferson County, New York.
+The Facility consists of the following major components: PV solar panels supported by single axis tracker racking system; direct current (DC) and communications cables connecting the panels to multiple decentralized inverters; power inverters, inclusive of support platforms, control electronics and step-up transformers; 34.5 kV buried alternating current (AC) medium-voltage collector circuits; fencing and gates surrounding each array of panels; permanent access roads; temporary laydown/construction support areas; a collection substation including a 34.5 kV to 115 kV stepup transformer, system protection equipment, control house, security fencing and lighting, and associated infrastructure.
+The Facility will interconnect to the existing National Grid Lyme Tap Line off the Thousand Islands - Coffeen Street 115 kV transmission line #4 via a new 115 kV overhead transmission line from the collection substation.

-The total nameplate capacity of the Facility shall not exceed 100 MWs AC.
 The Facility Site is approximately 1,168 acres in size and consists of 10 parcels currently under lease or purchase option from private landowners.
 The total Project Footprint is limited to approximately 628 acres, which includes both temporary and permanent disturbance and comprises the limit of disturbance (LOD), and the final area the facility components will physically occupy.

-The proposed Solar Facility will directly contribute significantly to New York State's Climate Leadership and Community Protection Act (CLCPA) targets by producing up to 100 MW of renewable solar energy directly to New York's energy market.
-The Facility will produce enough zero-emissions energy to power more than 16,500 New York households and contribute to the reduction of greenhouse gas (GHG) emissions statewide consistent with the CLCPA, and the New York State Energy Plan (SEP) and Renewable Energy Standard (RES) (DMM Item No. 40, Exhibit 17: Consistency With Energy Planning Objectives, Revision 1).
-The facility will also create job opportunities, support economic growth, and protect public health and safety and the environment by significantly reducing greenhouse gas emissions.
+The proposed Solar Facility will directly contribute significantly to New York State's CLCPA targets by producing up to 100 MW of renewable solar energy directly to New York's energy market.
+The Facility will produce enough zero-emissions energy to power approximately 16,500 New York households and contribute to the reduction of greenhouse gas (GHG) emissions statewide consistent with the CLCPA, and the New York State Energy Plan (SEP) and Renewable Energy Standard (RES) (DMM Item No. 40, Exhibit 17: Consistency With Energy Planning Objectives, Revision 1).
+The Facility will also create job opportunities, support economic growth, and protect public health and safety and the environment by significantly reducing greenhouse gas emissions.